To give up; surrender. To quit at something.

-This phrase is believed to come from boxing, where the coach, or perhaps a teammate, would literally throw a towel into the ring in ordr to signal that his fighter has been defeated; it was basically a way to surrender.
+The common phrase ‘throw in the towel’ is believed to come from boxing, where the coach, or perhaps a teammate, would literally throw a towel into the ring in order to signal that his fighter has been defeated; it was basically a way to surrender.
 This term has been around since the very start of the 1900s from what I could find.

 For example, this expression is written in the Kalgoorlie Western Argus, July 1900, appearing in a short article under the title “BOXING:”